philsinatra/IDM222/docs/syllabus.md

 Please also see the official Drexel university policy on Academic Dishonesty at [http://www.drexel.edu/provost/policies/academic_dishonesty.asp](http://www.drexel.edu/provost/policies/academic_dishonesty.asp)

-## Statement for Students with Disabilities:
+## Statement for Students with Disabilities

 Students with disabilities requesting accommodations and services at Drexel University need to present a current accommodation verification letter (AVL) to faculty before accommodations can be made.
 This MUST be done prior to the midterm!
 AVL’s are issued by the Office of Disability Services (ODS).
 For additional information, contact ODS at [http://www.drexel.edu/oed/policies/Overview/](http://www.drexel.edu/oed/policies/Overview/)